Alexa Dellanos Bares Cleavage & Tiny Waist In Sexy Sportswear While Showing Off Her Golden Mane

 The 24-year-old gave off sultry vibes, shooting a smoldering gaze at the camera as she cupped her chin in her hand.
 She rocked a thulian pink sports bra with a daring neckline, putting her busty assets on display in the low-cut number.
 A wide underband accentuated her lithe waist, emphasizing her perfect hourglass frame.
 The bombshell paired the item with lilac low-rise bottoms that hugged her hips, flaunting her chiseled midriff in the skintight outfit.

 Alexa topped off her look with a light-blue denim jacket, which beautifully complemented the palette of her co-ord.
 She wore the jacket over her shoulders, leaving it wide open to show off her voluptuous figure.
-She accessorized with a chic white manicure, and added a bit of bling with a gold band ring and matching bracelet.
+She accessorized with a chic white manicure and added a bit of bling with a gold band ring and matching bracelet.
 The simple tone of her jewelry kept the focus on her killer physique and sleek, blond locks.

-Her hair was styled with a side-part and brushed over her shoulder in layered streaks.
+She styled her hair in a slight side-part and brushed the locks over her shoulder in layered strands.
 Her brown roots showed through and transitioned into blond, giving her tresses a slight ombre look.

 “Ooooo I loveee the darker roots,” gushed one of her devotees, in a message trailed by a long string of heart-eyes.